-Current Ministry Location-Maryknoll Sisters Center
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Joyce returned to the United States in 1968 and earned her B.S. degree at Cornell University’s School of Nursing.
-She then went back to Africa, this time to Kenya.
-Sister Joyce was the head nurse in both the male and female wards of Kinango Hospital and then was the head nurse in the maternity ward.
+Sister Joyce returned to the United States in 1968 and earned her B.S.N degree at Cornell University’s School of Nursing.
+In 1972 Sister Joyce was assigned to Kenya.
+She worked as the head nurse in both the male and female wards of Kinango Hospital, as well as being the head nurse in the maternity ward.

 In 1976, Sister Joyce returned to Maryknoll for two years of Congregational Service.
 She served in the Chi Rho Arts, and then in the Central Health Unit.
 In 1978, Sister Joyce returned to Kenya, and together with Sister Elizabeth Gormley they set up the African World Section House in Nairobi.
 It was a place for the Sisters to rest, receive any medical aid they needed and to pick up supplies.